sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

 To verify if our specification is correct we can use API analyzers.

-To use it we must enable them in the project file:
+To do that we must enable them in the project file:

 ```xml
 <PropertyGroup>